guoyu07/skynet-5/README.md

 ```

 This keygen generates randomly key in every launch.
-When you generate you key, place them into your Skynet config file:
+When you generate your key, place it into your Skynet config file:

 ```php
 /src/SkynetUser/SkynetConfig.php